AliMD/docs/app/3.0/docs/upgrade.md

 }
 ```

-Likewise you don't need to bind functions where the `this` value should be the namespace object.
+Likewise, you don't need to bind functions where the `this` value should be the namespace object.

 ```js
 Foo.Bar = {